HJKL motion keys

 - mutt, a text mode mail client understands hjkl movement commands

-- ratmenu, a great menu developped for the ratpoison window manager
+- ratmenu, a great menu developed for the ratpoison window manager

 - snownews, a text mode rss-reader, has a flexible keybindings system.
 It is not difficult to make it understand hjkl :)